 - (i) It is the students' responsibility to make contact with his/her supervisor, to develop a research plan and a timetable for the research and the writing up.
-Students are recommended to arrange an early meeting with their supervisor. - (ii) Supervisors will make themselves available and normally warn students ahead of time if they will be away so that arrangements for adequate supervision can be made in advance. - (iii) Where a meeting involves the discussion of written work for the dissertation, students should ensure that this work is submitted at least three days prior to the meeting to enable supervisors to read it properly, to get the most from the discussions. - (iv) Students can only expect supervision - including reading of draft material - up until the end of July. - (v) Supervisors will not be available during August (unless they have not been available in July).
-It is therefore of the upmost importance that students start to work on their dissertation in early June. - (vi) Supervisors are expected to give a maximum of five hours direct supervision (meetings, telephone, e-mails) for a single dissertation, and read drafts only once.
+Students are recommended to arrange an early meeting with their supervisor, certainly before any data collection is begun. - (ii) Supervisors will make themselves available and normally warn students ahead of time if they will be away so that arrangements for adequate supervision can be made in advance. - (iii) Where a meeting involves the discussion of written work for the dissertation, students should ensure that this work is submitted at least three days prior to the meeting to enable supervisors to read it properly, to get the most from the discussions. - (iv) During the first stage of supervision (usually by the 31st July)2 the supervisor and the student should have agreed the following: a revised outline for the dissertation, including clarification of the research question; relevant literature and chapter outlines; final research plans, including preparation of timetables and (where appropriate) research instruments. - (v) Supervisors will not normally be available during August. - (vi) The supervisors (typically in the final three weeks before submission) may review a maximum of two chapters of the draft dissertation or 25% of the total dissertation.
+Supervisors will not, normally, expect to read drafts in the final week before the submission date. - (vii) Supervisors are not normally expected to provide more than a total of five hours direct supervision (meetings, telephone, e-mails) for a single dissertation.
+A Supervision Record may be used by some supervisors (see attached). - (viii) Where drafts comprise plagiarised material, supervisors may return the work 'unread' since they cannot constructively comment on material that is not the student's own work. - (ix) Supervisory inputs for dissertation retrievals will usually be by email - students will have been provided with comments from the two internal examiners and the external examiner (where appropriate) and this should provide sufficient guidance for the successful retrieval of the dissertation.